ashish4arora/ashish4arora/README.md

 - ⚡ Fun fact: ...
 -->

-An 18 Year old developer who knows a little about coding <br>
+An 18 Year old developer who knows a little about coding<br>
 Development or competitive programming?
 Why not both! :D<br>
-I also like to work on graphics and editing
+I also like to work on graphics and editing<br><br>
-Reach out to me: <br>
+Reach out to me:
-✉️ ashisharora.dev@gmail.com
+- ✉️ ashisharora.dev@gmail.com